 Usually a computer allows multiple terminals online.
 Each terminal is connected to input devices (e.g. keyboard) and output devices (e.g. monitor screen).
 Hence, a terminal is more like a serial interface/port between the computer and its peripheral devices.
 Sometimes, we call the physical terminal as console.

 As time flies, standalone terminals were outdated and virtual terminal emerged with smaller computer - Personal Compuer (PC).
 PC has only one screen and one keyboard embedded but allows switching (

-Ctrl-Alt-Fn) between multiple (12 by default) virtual terminals.
-Virtual terminal is kernel device that provides a means of input and output.
-It is not a software terminal instead of a physical one.
+Ctrl-Alt-Fn) between multiple (6 by default, vt1 - vt6) virtual terminals.
+Each virtual terminal has a kernel device (/dev/tty1-6) that provides a means of input and output.
+It is a software terminal instead of a physical one.
 Most often, a virtual terminal has a login manager in front before an account can interact with his default login shell (i.e. POSIX Bash).

 Apart from virtual terminal, we have terminal emulator when X window presents.
-Terminal emulator is similar to a virtual emulator but managed by an X session instead of directly by the kernel.
+Terminal emulator is similar to a virtual terminal but managed by an X server instead of directly by the kernel.

 Now let's move on to Shell.
 Terminal is where input and output happen (like typing program names), but Shell is a job manager (desktop manager does the same thing).
 Nowadays, OS (Linux, Unix etc.) schedules multiple processes concurrently, namely mutli-tasking support.
 Shell is the multi-tasking interface with end users, capable of starting, stopping, suspending, resuming etc. jobs.
 Upon login, the default Shell is ready for interaction.